evan1026/scripts/README.md

 `tmuxt <tmux session>`: I lied earlier.
 I didn't make this either; all credit to [Joe](https://github.com/Ginto8).
 Anyway it attaches to the given session, creating it if it doesn't already exist.

+`doMount <drive Name>`: Mounts a drive with the given label to /media/LABEL or /media/USER/LABEL, depending on the setup of your version of linux.
+Note: this means you can mount without having to know how a drive is referenced (/dev/sda1, /dev/sdc5, etc.), as long as you know the drive's label.

+`doUnmount <drive name>`: Same as `doMount`, but it unmounts the drive.

 ======